/

 MDM: Introduction to Mobile Device Management

-The use of mobile devices in the professional environment is steadily increasing.
+The use of mobile devices in the professional environment is constantly increasing.
 This creates new challenges for companies in terms of integration, security and data protection.
-Mobile device management offers a simple way to create transparency and control in the use of mobile devices.
+Mobile device management offers a simple way to create transparency and control when using mobile devices.

 What does MDM mean?

 The abbreviation MDM stands for Mobile Device Management.
-Mobile device management is the central administration of mobile devices such as laptops, smartphones or tablets.
-The corresponding MDM software provides a wide range of functions for inventorying, configuring, managing and protecting mobile devices, which can be applied to all registered devices.
+Mobile Device Management is the centralized management of mobile devices such as laptops, smartphones or tablets.
+The corresponding MDM software provides a wide range of functions for inventorying, configuring, managing and protecting mobile devices, which can be used on all registered devices.

 Excursus: MDM vs. EMM vs. UEM?

-When dealing with mobile device management, one often comes across the abbreviations EMM and UEM.
+When dealing with mobile device management, you often come across the abbreviations EMM and UEM.
 These are solutions that go beyond MDM.
-Although the scope of EMM and UEM solutions theoretically goes beyond MDM, the terms are often used synonymously in practice today.
+Although the scope of EMM and UEM solutions theoretically goes beyond MDM, the terms are often used interchangeably in practice today.

 EMM - Enterprise Mobility Management

-MDM originally referred only to the management of mobile devices.
-In addition, MAM (Mobile Application Management) for managing the applications on the devices and MCM (Mobile Content Management), which was used to regulate access to the respective resources, were further individual solutions.
-Enterprise Mobility Management aimed at merging these separate solutions.
+MDM originally only referred to the management of mobile devices.
+In addition, there were other individual solutions such as MAM (Mobile Application Management) for managing the applications on the devices and MCM (Mobile Content Management), which was used to control access to the respective resources.
+Enterprise Mobility Management aimed to merge these separate solutions.

 UEM - Unified Endpoint Management

-EMM only referred to the area of mobile devices.
-However, the need to manage other devices and systems within an organisation via a common solution quickly grew.
-This need led to the development of unified endpoint management solutions that could also manage other devices such as desktop computers, printers or POS systems via one solution.
+EMM was only used for mobile devices.
+However, the need to manage other devices and systems within an organization via a common solution quickly grew.
+This need led to the development of unified endpoint management solutions that could also be used to manage other devices such as desktop computers, printers or POS systems via a single solution.

 Reasons for using an MDM solution

 In many companies, hybrid work is the new working norm of the future.
 The use of mobile devices is increasing.
-Depending on the chosen mobile device strategy in the company, a multitude of different devices with different operating systems must be integrated and managed.
+Depending on the chosen mobile device strategy in the company, a large number of different devices with different operating systems need to be integrated and managed.

-Mobile Device Management offers a simple, scalable and easy-to-use way to integrate a large number of devices into the company and manage them centrally.
+Mobile device management offers a simple, scalable and easy-to-use option for integrating a large number of devices into the company and managing them centrally.
 This leads to enormous cost and time savings for the often very scarce IT resources in the company.
-At the same time, MDM can be used to minimise security risks and implement data protection guidelines in an uncomplicated manner.
+At the same time, MDM minimizes security risks and makes it easy to implement data protection guidelines.

-The underlying principle is the same for every MDM solution, even if the way it works differs slightly depending on the provider.
+The underlying principle is the same for every MDM solution, even if the functionality differs slightly depending on the provider.

-• In order to be able to manage end devices via the MDM console, they must first be registered in the system.
-Most device manufacturers already offer solutions for adding new devices automatically.
+• To be able to manage end devices via the MDM console, they must first be registered in the system.
+Most device manufacturers already offer solutions for this in order to add new devices automatically.

-• In order for the MDM software to be able to communicate with the mobile devices, special software, a so-called agent, is required on the side of the end device.
+• In order for the MDM software to communicate with the mobile devices, special software, a so-called agent, is required on the end device.

-All the desired settings are made via the console of the MDM software.
+All desired settings are made via the MDM software console.

 • The configuration instructions are then sent from the MDM server to the mobile device via wireless networks and API interfaces.

-• If the agent receives new instructions, these are carried out directly on the device.
+• If the agent receives new instructions, these are carried out or executed directly on the device.

 MDM - Introduction to Mobile Device Management

-Most MDM solutions provide endpoint agents for the respective operating systems such as Windows, Linux, iOS, Android and others.
-In this way, a wide variety of device types can be managed via a single system.
+Most MDM solutions provide end device agents for the respective operating systems such as Windows, Linux, iOS, Android and others.
+This allows a wide variety of device types to be managed via a single system.

-What possibilities does an MDM solution offer me?
+What options does an MDM solution offer me?

 Modern MDM solutions offer a wide range of configuration options.
 These can be conveniently carried out remotely via the console without having to physically touch the device.

 The settings can be applied to individual devices or device groups (e.g. by department, management level or similar).
-Although the range of functions of the individual solutions can vary in detail, most of the following options can be found with most providers.
+Although the functional scope of the individual solutions can vary in detail, most of the following options can be found with most providers.

-MDM solutions greatly simplify device inventory.
+MDM solutions simplify device inventory significantly.
 The MDM software continuously collects important information about the registered devices.
-This includes:
+This includes

 2. Current location